b-fakhar/K-fold-cross-valodation-technique-in-Python/README.md

 - An array that contains the arrays of folds.

 #### Assumptions
-- N is an integer within the range [2, ..., 100]
+- N is an integer within the range [2, ..., 100].
-- K is an integer within the range [2, ..., N]
+- K is an integer within the range [2, ..., N].
-- Each element of array indices is an integer within the range [0, ..., 100,000]
+- Each element of array indices is an integer within the range [0, ..., 100,000].
 - The elements of indices are all distinct.